 Although the Fund generally will not invest for short-term trading purposes, portfolio securities may be sold without regard to the length of time they have been held when, in the opinion of the Sub-Advisor, investment considerations warrant such action.
 Portfolio turnover rate is calculated by dividing (1) the lesser of purchases or sales of portfolio securities for the fiscal year by (2) the monthly average of the value of portfolio securities owned during the fiscal year.
 A 100% turnover rate would occur if all the securities in the Fund's portfolio, with the exception of securities whose maturities at the time of acquisition were one year or less, were sold and either repurchased or replaced within one year.
 A high rate of portfolio turnover (100% or more) generally leads to higher transaction costs and may result in a greater number of taxable transactions.
 To the extent net short-term capital gains are realized, any distributions resulting from such gains will generally be taxed at ordinary income tax rates for federal income tax purposes.

-The Fund's portfolio turnover rates for the fiscal years ended December 31, 2023, and December 31, 2022, were 62% and 10%, respectively.
-The increase in portfolio turnover from 2022 to 2023 can be attributed to asset flows, the change to the Fund's current Sub-Advisor, and the repositioning of the Fund's portfolio.
+The Fund's portfolio turnover rates for the fiscal years ended December 31, 2024, and December 31, 2023, were 42% and 62%, respectively.

 PROXY VOTING POLICY